 Investing Too Much Time On Negativity

 A negative environment begets an adverse reaction; therefore, pessimism should be out of the equation.
+“If you want to be happier and more successful in life, it’s important to fight the brain’s natural tendency to focus on the negative.
+Instead, try looking at the world through a positive, self-compassionate mindset,” says psychologist at Stanford, Emma Seppälä, PhD.
 However, there are certain aspects of one’s life wherein negativity is always present – from your co-workers, boss, relatives, friends, and partner.

 In cases where you just can’t take them out of your life for specific valid reasons, you can limit or lessen your exposure to them in such a way that their toxicity will not be passed down to you.
 People who are always problematic will suck the positive energy out of you and make you feel down.
 Long-term exposure to such negativity increases one’s likelihood of depression.